hageyahhoo/Agile2020/Agile2020.md

 the team and we SET team had been tackling with wide variety of testing issues together; product's features that were hard to test, preparation of test data, prioritization of testing, extension of Karate features, and so on.

+⭐️
 We had found and solved issues as homework every week.
 We had continued applying new Karate features and refactoring test scripts.
 Additionally, we had implemented a notification mechanism via slack to reduce MTTR.
 Moreover, we had asked product development team members for clarifying objectives, quantitative values they will provide to users, and rough milestones of each task every week.
 We utilized the idea of Scrum framework to make continuous improvement as a habit of the team.
 We had continued these activities for about 3 months.

 ⭐️
-After 3 months' collaborative work, finally the failure detection system with Karate became established in the team.
+After three months' collaborative work, finally the failure detection system with Karate became established in the team.
 Now all of the team members including the Product Manager are writing and maintaining test scripts with Karate routinely without our support.

 ⭐️
 After that, the team became able to